-Our beverage experts taste dozens of new and innovative beverages every day.
-They experience first-hand what new flavor trends are hot and what’s trending.
-Here is what they had to say about 2019…
+Our beverage experts taste dozens of new and innovative beverages every day, making them a valuable resource for the latest flavor trends.
+Here is what they had to say about 2019.

-Watermelon: This flavor was low on the totem pole at the beginning of 2018, but we have seen it making a big drive toward the end of the year.
-What better flavor than watermelon to provide a refreshing, sweet profile to your beverage?
-Its perception of sweetness alone can drive the assumed sweetness of a product, meaning it is a flavor which can deliver sweetness without the presence of sugar, making it a great standalone flavor in unsweetened products (a category which also just so happens to be dominating the trends this year).
-We predict an influx of watermelon flavored beverages in the market for the spring/summer of 2019.
+This flavor was low on the totem pole at the beginning of 2018, but it seems to have made an impressive resurgence.
+Watermelon’s refreshing, sweet profile is complementary to almost any beverage.
+Its perceived sweetness alone has the power to influence the assumed sweetness of a product.
+Because it can deliver sweetness without the presence of sugar, it makes for a great standalone flavor in unsweetened products – a category which also happens to be dominating the trends this year, just in time for spring and summer.

-Cucumber: Nothing evokes a day at the spa quite like the crisp aroma of cucumber.
-This tricky profile has been popular in concept, while execution has been best left to the experts.
-The most successful applications highlight the fresh, green notes and deftly avoid the vegetal, overripe characteristics.
+Nothing evokes a day at the spa quite like the crisp aroma of cucumber.
+In the past, this tricky profile has been popular in concept, but challenging in execution.
+The most successful applications of this refreshing flavor highlight its freshness and delightful green notes, while deftly avoiding its less appetizing vegetal, overripe characteristics.
 Done well, cucumber paired with mint or citrus is poised to continue to be popular in 2019.

 Alcohol (not just vodka anymore) and ginger beer have been popular as a cocktail combination, especially in RTD beverages.
 This popular drink encompasses many of the top flavor trends that we have seen previously, including citrus (lime), ginger, and alcohol flavors, setting it up for a successful 2019.
 Its refreshing, zesty, and spicy profile is on the rise and likely will continue to dominate in the alcoholic beverage segment.